Ralph R. Reiland

 'The Liar Won!'

 "Well, the liar won!"
-That's what half the country will be saying the night of the election or the morning after, no matter who wins, given the current level of political polarization, anger and ...
+That's what half the country will be saying the night of the election or the morning after, no matter who wins, given the current level of political polarization, ...

 Mon, October 29, 2012